openedx/edx-platform/openedx/core/djangoapps/discussions/docs/decisions/0005-in-context-discussion-course-blocks.rst

 For units that don't have a linked discussion, no link will be returned.

-The new discussions experience includes a setting to group discussions at the subsection level instead of the unit level.
-This setting will show all threads related to a subsection in the sidebar if enabled.
-If this setting is enabled, then the blocks API will return a link for a the entire subsection.
-The discussions MFE will be responsible for checking that this course has the setting enabled, and will show an alternative UI in that case.
+The new discussions experience includes a setting called `discussions_group_at_subsection` to group discussions at the subsection level instead of the unit level.
+Normally the sidebar next to a unit will only show threads from that unit.
+However, if this setting is enabled then the MFE should show threads related to all the units from the subsection in the sidebar.

+If this setting is enabled, then the blocks API will return a link for the entire subsection.
+The MFE can accomodate for this in the UI by presenting it in a different way if need be.

 E.g.